richtong/PX4-user_guide/en/dev_setup/dev_env_mac.md

 # if this fails with a permissions error, your Python install is in a system path - use this command instead:
 sudo -H python3 -m pip install --user pyserial empy toml numpy pandas jinja2 pyyaml pyros-genmsg packaging
 ```

+Note that PX4 calls the system python directly so
+you cannot use Anaconda, Pipenv or other virtual environment manager to manage Python dependencies

 ## Gazebo Simulation